 We also used DeLorme Atlas & Gazetteer: Alaska.
 We like its topographic maps, which provide information on everything from cities and towns to historic sites, scenic drives, and trailheads.

 Our favorite travel guide is Moon Alaska: Scenic Drives, National Parks, Best Hikes.
 There is a new version from April 2020, which is excellent.
 You have a paperback or Kindle version to choose from.
 We love it because it’s very detailed and informative.
-It gave you a plant of ideas on how to spend time in Alaska according to your needs and interests.
-It is set to become a must-have guide for travelers in Alaska.
-It is succinctly written by someone who lives and loves Alaska and who knows this place.
+It gave you a plan of ideas on how to spend time in Alaska according to your needs and interests.
+For us, it become a must-have guide for travelers in Alaska.
 Full of educational information about wildlife, plants, local customs, geography, history, ecology, and safety.
 We love this series.

 |View Item||View Item||View Item||View Item|

 10 Days Alaska Itinerary for 2023 – Where to Sleep?

 The next step is to plan lodging for your 10 Days Alaska Road Trip.
 If you plan to stay in a hotel, you should book well in advance because prices are growing pretty fast, and Alaska is not the cheapest state for accommodation.
 But campgrounds are also very popular, especially between June and September, so it’s worth booking in advance.
 Below we will give you specific accommodation suggestions for each day of your stay, both hotels, and campsites.
 You will find specific recommendations for each destination.